This is a very old house

 Handicapped and Disabled Accessible properties are few and far between, particularly when it comes to historic homes.
 The Captain Morse House was built in 1834 so you can imagine that it has a few challenges for Handicapped-Accessible, physically challenged, elderly and those with disabilities.
 Over the years we have hosted several guests with disabilities but it, of course, depends on the level.
-Although we’ve mad many accommodations over the years, the house is NOT ADA compliant.
+Although we’ve made many accommodations over the years, the house is NOT ADA compliant.
 There are also several areas where current building codes would not allow the feature.
 None of our stairs, for example, are to code and are steep.

 Ms. Clara Dinsmore owned the home for many years while she was confined to a wheelchair.
 During her ownership, she installed a handicapped-accessible hand operated elevator that is still in operation today.
 I have kept it in the house because all of the staircases in the house are steep and quite difficult for an older person to manage.
 The elevator is, therefore, the safest way to access the second floor.
 Handicapped people and small children are discouraged from going to the third floor where the stairs are even steeper.

 Unlike modern elevators, this Handicapped-Accessible model requires an adult to operate it.
 You can’t just press a button.
 Doors do not automatically close and lock.
 You will manually operate it following the directions below.

 - Use of the elevator is entirely at your own risk and your own responsibility.

 - It is manually operated and not up to modern codes however it was used by Ms. Dinsmore and my family for over 60 years.

 - When descending from the 2nd-floor be sure to hook the 2nd-floor door from the inside.

 - With a light load, it will be harder to go down than up.